codacy/chart/docs/infrastructure/eks-quickstart.md

 Set up the cluster to run Codacy:

-1. Initialize Terraform and apply the changes inside the `setup/` directory, then follow Terraform's instructions:
+1. Initialize Terraform and deploy the infrastructure described in the `setup/` directory, then follow Terraform's instructions:

     ```bash
     cd ../setup/